Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 Echoes of Childhood Anguish

 I wish Dave’s rage and hurt had ended there.
 Largely, I think it has.
-Still, no words can place a bandage on a hemorrhage, unless it can be somehow healed inside.
+Still, no words can place a bandage on a haemorrhage, unless it can be somehow healed inside.

 The sense of being cheated as a child can prove unending.
 Now, as adults, civilities restored, even three decades later, contented in our separate families, after a dispute so trivial as not to be remembered otherwise, Dave might say, “Hey, Kim, go eat those blueberries.”